Jayapala: Reign

 In 998, Mahmud ascended the Ghaznavid throne at Ghazni, and went on an annexation spree.
 Soon, Mahmud turned his eyes on the Shahis, allegedly resolving to invade their territories every year.
 In what was the last battle of his life, Jayapala met with Mahmud at Peshawar on 27 September 1001; one Shahi governor of Bardari province named Adira Afghan is held to have switched sides and aided in the safe and quick passage of Mahmud's troops across Shahi provinces.
 Mahmud saw through Jayapala's tactics of delaying the conflict in the hope of receiving reinforcements and declared war immediately.
 Soon, the Shahis were in a state of disarray with Jayapala and fifteen of his relatives taken as prisoners.
-About one million Shahi forces were taken as slaves.
+About 100,000 men and women were taken as slaves.
 The war-spoils awed contemporary chroniclers: the royal necklaces alone were valued at over six million Shahi dirhams.
-Mahmud continued his raid as far as Hund, as his forces chased fleeing troops and decimated pockets of resistance.
+Mahmud continued his raid as far as Udabhandapura, as his forces chased fleeing troops and decimated pockets of resistance.
 Within a few months, the entire Shahi territory to the west of the Indus had submitted to Mahmud.
 (Note: It was probably around this time, that some mausoleum (or tomb) was commissioned at Zalamkot (near Chakdara) by Mahmud's commander Arslan Jadhib for the fallen, which would be eventually completed in 1011.
 See on the Zalamkot Bilingual Inscription.)
 By April 1002, Mahmud was on his way back to Ghazni.

 Jayapala was eventually released but Muslim chroniclers differ about the specifics.
-Unsuri, a court-poet of Mahmud notes that he was sold in the slave market; Minhaj ad-din and al-Malik Isami add a price of 80 dirhams/dinars.
-Others like al-Ansab note that Mahmud had rejected his request for pardon but allowed him to be free in lieu of a payment of 2.5 million dirhams and 50 war-elephants around March 1002, which Rahman finds more likely.
+Unsuri, a court-poet of Mahmud notes that he was sold in the slave market; Minhaj ad-Din and al-Malik Isami add a price of 80 dirhams/dinars.
+Others like al-Ansab note that Mahmud had rejected his request for pardon but allowed him to be free in lieu of a payment of 250,000 dinars and 50 war-elephants around March 1002, which Rahman finds more likely.
 According to some later accounts, Jayapala had entered a funeral pyre following his defeat because he felt he had disgraced himself.
 The story that he had been taken prisoner by Mahmud and then released seems doubtful.

 The conquest between Hindu Shahi Kings and Ghazni kings stretched fifteen years before the latter finally succeeded in establishing rule in the region of Afghanistan and modern Pakistan including cities of Kabul.

 Succession

-Jayapala was succeeded by his son Anandapala, who along with other succeeding generations of the Shahi dynasty took part in various campaigns against the advancing Ghaznavids for decades successfully keeping them from crossing the Indus.
+Jayapala was succeeded by his son Anandapala, who would rule until 1010, and was in turn succeeded by Trilocanapala (r.
+1010–1021).
+Shahi rule came to end in 1026 with the death of his successor, Bhimapala.